-Ánimo Clay Middle School #1 will use a schedule that affords students and teachers the time to do more in-depth studies, projects, experiments, etc. on a daily basis.
+Ánimo Central Middle School #3 will use a schedule that affords students and teachers the time to do more in-depth studies, projects, experiments, etc. on a daily basis.
 With a student teacher ratio of 25:1, students will be able to receive personalized attention.
-As the Clay Middle School data demonstrates, 88% of students are not proficient in English Language Arts, therefore we will double block humanities classes.
+Based on our experience, we will double block humanities classes.
 This will allow teachers to establish a bond with their students and help them to become aware of each student's strengths and weaknesses more quickly so that we can meet each student's needs more efficiently.
 The schedule has been used successfully at Green Dot's other schools.

-Ánimo Clay Middle School #1 will have at least 183 student days and an additional 10 professional development days for its teachers.
+Ánimo Central Middle School #3 will have at least 183 student days and an additional 10 professional development days for its teachers.
 It will surpass the required number of minutes of instruction as set forth in Education Code 46201.